muchino/confluence.chat/README.md

 ## Releases
 **IMPORTANT: If you upgrade from <= 1.1.1 and the chat doesn't work, please remove all chatboxes (could be deleted in the chat admin area => backend)  and restart your confluence.**

+### 2.0.0
+* The stored data structure changed, because of the support for confluence 5.3
+* Massive performance improvements for the server , because only one tab is polling the server now!
+* The milliseconds of the heartbeat are now customizable

 ### 1.6.0
 * Added a chat history UI